victor-devv/llm-benchmark-sim/README.md

 # LLM Benchmarking Simulation
 This tool benchmarks the performance of various Language Learning Models (LLMs) against several quality metrics such as Time to First Token (TTFT), Tokens Per Second (TPS), End-to-End Latency (e2e_latency), and Requests Per Second (RPS).
 It consists of two services; a randomiser which simulates and stores 1000 values for each llm based on the specified metrics.
 Deployment is handled using helm to a kubernetes cluster.
-The pipeline created natively supports deployment to an EKS cluster, using ECR as a container registry
+The pipeline created natively supports deployment to an EKS cluster, using ECR as a container registry.

 ## Features
 - Simulates and benchmarks LLMs.